 To build an action plan that transfers ownership and accountability to your meeting participants, begin with the right questions, in the right sequence.
 Be one of the few facilitators who understands that ownership transfers instantly because participants offer their own “WHO does WHAT by WHEN,” the primary components of any action plan.
 Consequently, whether you’re planning includes strategies, initiatives, projects, activities, or tasks, when thoroughly completed, an action plan answers the following ten questions:

-(Please note in the sections that follow, the highlighted terms link to tools facilitators may use to drive the activities to build an action plan).
+(Please note in the sections that follow, the highlighted terms link to tools that facilitators may use to build the activities that comprise action plan).

 1. Why are we here?